The Blurb On The Back:

 SHAN-LYN MA, CEO, Zola

-You can buy TRAMPLED BY UNICORNS: BIG TECH’S EMPATHY PROBLEM AND HOW TO FIX IT by Maëlle Gavet Stroud from Amazon USA, Amazon UK, Waterstone’s or Bookshop.org UK.
+You can buy TRAMPLED BY UNICORNS: BIG TECH’S EMPATHY PROBLEM AND HOW TO FIX IT by Maëlle Gavet Stroud from Amazon UK, Waterstone’s or Bookshop.org UK.
 I earn commission on any purchases made through these links.

 The Review (Cut For Spoilers):